euruko2012/call-for-proposals/build-a-non-rails-centric-app/README.md

 about the some of the code-base and the whole testing times.
 I wouldn't call myself a TDD fascist but I do like to approach a probelm from TDD perspective and it gets annoying if anything gets in the way.
-The use of Spork or Spin just for faster tests just felt wrong.
+The use of Spork or Spin just for faster tests felt wrong.

-I was eager to improve it and make it better and then one then one fine morning, I decided to give it a major refactor, or like some say rewrite.
+I was eager to improve it and make it better and just didn't know how.
+Then one then one fine morning, I decided to give it a major refactor, or like some say rewrite.
 This talk will take you through my journey through this unknown terrain.
 My intention is to share my thoughts before I embarked on this project, what influenced and motivated me, my findings